caseyanderson/text_processing/pre-flight.md

 Copy and paste this code into the terminal and press `enter` to install [homebrew](http://brew.sh/):  `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-If prompted, agree to the Xcode license:
+If prompted, agree to the Xcode license

 ![](imgs/agree_to_xcode_license.png)

-By executing `sudo xcodebuild -license` in the terminal.
+by executing `sudo xcodebuild -license` in the terminal.

-### Python3

 Search to see if something is available on `homebrew` with `search`.
 For example:  `brew search python3`

+### Python3

 To install Python 3 (**not Python 2**) execute `brew install python3` in the terminal.